 - rizzoli and isles suicide

-- guy who committed suicide from rizzoli and isles
+- what to the guy that who committed suicide on rizzoli and isles